lcfg/ljs.io/articles/projects/alg.md

-If we stretch this definition far enough it encompasses every computer program even written, so I should clarify by emphasising that I am specifically interested in the subset of algorithms which describe solutions to problems which are both sufficiently abstract enough that they aren't overwhelmingly restrictive in their application domain and also provide solutions that are useful enough to warrant their study.
+If we stretch this definition far enough it encompasses every computer program even written, so I should clarify by emphasising that I am specifically interested in the subset of algorithms which describe solutions to problems which are both sufficiently abstract enough that they aren't overwhelmingly restrictive in their application domain, and provide solutions that are useful enough to warrant their study.

 ## An Instructive Example ##